 - 43% of highly engaged employees receive feedback at least once a week.

-Now that we understand the consequence of having a broken performance evaluation process let’s look at how we can make it stress-free and easy to implement.
+Now that we understand the consequence of having a broken performance evaluation process let’s look at this performance evaluation guide to know how we can make it stress-free and easy to implement.

 When you know what you want, it gets easier to achieve it.
 Defining the goals and expectations will help boost motivation and productivity.
 When you set prior goals for your team, then it becomes easier for everyone to align together.
 Otherwise, it becomes nothing less than chaotic and a heated discussion.